OPS-E2E-PPE/PowerShell-Docs/reference/7.1/PSReadLine/Set-PSReadLineKeyHandler.md

 ### -Function

 Specifies the name of an existing key handler provided by PSReadLine.
-This parameter lets you rebind existing key bindings, or bind a handler that is currently unbound.
+This parameter lets you rebind existing key bindings, or bind a handler that's currently unbound.

 ```yaml
 Type: System.String